estoicodev/form-card/README.md

-# form-card
+# Card Generator
-This is card created from information you put in a form
+This is card generator created from information you put in a form.